garima342/Micro_IT_Project-/README.md

-# Sentiment_analysis_Micro_IT_Project-
+# Sentiment_analysis_using_customer_reviews
-This repository contains a project-- the task that i accomplished in my internship at MICRO IT.

-Task: Sentiment analysis using machine learning (Naive Bayes);
+Sentiment analysis using machine learning (Naive Bayes);
-This is a simple **Sentiment Analysis** project built using Python, scikit-learn, and a Naive Bayes classifier.
+This is a simple Sentiment Analysis project built using Python, scikit-learn, and a Naive Bayes classifier.
 The project classifies text into sentiment categories (e.g., positive, negative, neutral) based on a dataset of labeled text samples.

 Used an open source dataset of social media reviews for sentiment analysis, on the basis of this dataset the model predicts whether the input-text is a postive, neutral or negative review.